 How Contributions to a Traditional 401(k) Affect Your Paycheck

-It is important to realize that contributions that are made to a traditional 401(k) are made on a pretax basis.
-That means that your taxable income is lowered, and so the amount you pay in taxes is lowered.
+It is important to realize that contributions made to a traditional 401(k) are made on a pretax basis.
+That means your taxable income is lowered, and so the amount you pay in taxes is lowered.
 So you pay fewer taxes, and your take-home pay will not be affected by the same amount you contribute.
 It may decrease slightly, but not by much.

-Some companies have stopped offering an employer match, but it is still important to continue to contribute to your 401(k).
+Some companies have stopped offering an employer match, but it is still important to contribute to your 401(k).
 Five percent is a good starting point if you are not receiving an employer match.

 - Think about the long-term benefit of investing in your retirement that will make life easier in the future.

 - Focus on contributing regularly.
-The market will go up and down, but if you continue to invest you should be in a comfortable place when it comes to retiring.
+The market will go up and down, but if you continue to invest, you should be in a comfortable place when it comes to retiring.

 - A traditional 401(k) is a good option because it can reduce the amount you pay in taxes now, which may make it easier to continue investing when money is tight.